Asymptotics for the wave equation on differential forms on Kerr-de Sitter space: Results for Kerr--de Sitter space

-We now prove that some of the results obtained in the previous section for the $4$-dimensional Schwarzschild-de Sitter spacetime are stable under perturbations, which allows us to draw conclusions about asymptotics for solutions of $(d+\delta)u=0$ or $\Box u=0$ on Kerr-de Sitter space with very little effort.
-Thus, fixing the black hole mass $M_\bullet$ and the cosmological constant $\Lambda>0$, denote by $g_a$ the Kerr-de Sitter metric with angular momentum $a$; thus, $g_0$ is the Schwarzschild-de Sitter metric.\footnote{Assuming the non-degeneracy condition \eqref{EqSDSNondegeneracy}, which ensures that the cosmological horizon lies outside the black hole event horizon, the same will be true for small $|a|$, which is the setting in which work here.
+We now prove that some of the results obtained in the previous section for the $4$-dimensional Schwarzschild--de Sitter spacetime are stable under perturbations \emph{which do not respect the warped product structure imposed in \S\ref{SecPrelim}}, which in particular allows us to draw conclusions about asymptotics for solutions of $(d+\delta)u=0$ or $\Box u=0$ on Kerr--de Sitter space with very little effort, even though the latter does not satisfy the requirements of Section~\ref{SecPrelim}.
+Thus, fixing the black hole mass $M_\bullet$ and the cosmological constant $\Lambda>0$, denote by $g_a$ the Kerr--de Sitter metric with angular momentum $a$; thus, $g_0$ is the Schwarzschild--de Sitter metric.\footnote{Assuming the non-degeneracy condition \eqref{EqSDSNondegeneracy}, which ensures that the cosmological horizon lies outside the black hole event horizon, the same will be true for small $|a|$, which is the setting in which work here.
 In general, one would need to assume that $\Lambda$, $M_\bullet$ and $a$ are such that the non-degeneracy condition \cite[(6.2)]{VasyMicroKerrdS} holds.} Only very basic facts about the metric will be used; we refer the reader to \cite[\S{6}]{VasyMicroKerrdS} for details and further information.
 We will write $\delta_{g_a}$ for the codifferential with respect to the metric $g_a$.
-We furthermore denote by $M=\R_t\times X$ the domain of exterior communications, and by $\wt M=\R_{t_*}\times\wt X$ the `extended' spacetime.
+We furthermore denote by $M=\R_t\times X$ the domain of exterior communications, and by $\wt M=\R_{t_*}\times\wt X$ the `extended' spacetime, with $t_*$ defined in\footnote{Our $t$, $t_*$ are denoted $\tilde t$, $t$, respectively in the reference.}~\cite[Equation~(6.4) and beginning of \S6.4]{VasyMicroKerrdS}.